 - Equipment lending program (includes laptop computers, graphing calculators, micro cassette recorders, and USB thumb drives)

 - Multipurpose room for studying or tutoring, five computers with free limited printing, and reference books

 Anticipated 20 in 5 years, 19 in 10 years.

 Student Veterans Association at Parkland (SVAP)

 The Student Veterans Association at Parkland (SVAP) is a student-led organization committed to fostering a veteran friendly climate on campus.
 This organization is open to all interested individuals, with officer positions being reserved for veterans or active duty military personnel.
-SVAP meets every Tuesday from 12:00pm-1:00pm.
-For more information, you can contact the staff advisor, Kristina Taylor, by phone at 217/351-2222 or by email at email@example.com.
+SVAP meets the first Tuesday of every month from noon–1pm in room U299.
+For more information, you can contact the staff advisor, Kristina Taylor, by phone at 217/351-2222 or by email at firstname.lastname@example.org.

 - SVAP organizes and presents the college’s annual Veterans Day Ceremony in the college center.